tdudz/libalgs-py/README.md

 # libalgs-py
-A library of generic algorithms and data structures in python, written from scratch
+A library of generic algorithms and data structures in python, written from scratch.

+Includes docstrings with algorithm complexities and other info.

 Features:
 * **Sorting:**